-2.1 Application of these Rules and Regulations

-All Spectators are invitees of the E.B.L. and their presence at the Championships is subject to their behaving in a correct, ethical and sportsmanlike manner and to their conformance with observing those Rules and Regulations to which they are subject.
+2.1 Application of these Rules and Regulations All Spectators are invitees of the E.B.L. and their presence at the Championship is subject to their behaving in a correct, ethical and sportsmanlike manner and to them observing those Rules and Regulations to which they are subject.

-2.2 Watching at Table

-No more than eight spectators (including non-playing captains and journalists) shall be permitted at any one table.
+2.2 Watching at Table No more than eight spectators (including non-playing captains and journalists) shall be permitted at any one table.
 (Where "pits" are in use a larger number of spectators shall be permitted.
-The Chief Tournament Director shall determine the number permitted.)
+The number permitted shall be determined by the Chief Tournament Director.)